zhangyihome/code-push-cli/cli/README.md

 ## Releasing app updates

-*Note: If your app is built using React Native, we have created a different command that automates the process of generating the update contents and infers some of the parameters (e.g. targetBinaryVersion) from the project's `Info.plist` or `build.gradle`, thereby helping you to avoid performing some manual steps and hitting some common pitfalls as a result.
-Check out the section: [Releasing updates to a React Native app](#Releasing-updates-to-a-React-Native-app).*
+*Note: If your app is built using React Native, we have a different command that automates generating the update contents and infering some of the parameters (e.g. `targetBinaryVersion`) from the project's metadata.
+Check out the section: [Releasing updates to a React Native app](#releasing-updates-to-a-react-native-app).*

 Once your app has been configured to query for updates against the CodePush service--using your desired deployment--you can begin pushing updates to it using the following command: